Alexander Hammelburg

 Alexander Robert Hammelburg (/nl/; born 22 February 1982) is a Dutch politician of the Democrats 66 (D66).
 He has been a member of the House of Representatives since the 2021 general election.
 He previously worked as a lobbyist for COC Nederland and held a seat in the municipal council of Amsterdam.

 Early life and non-political career

-Hammelburg was born in 1982 in Hilversum, North Holland as the son of comedian, writer, and journalist Simon Hammelburg.
+Hammelburg was born in 1982 in Hilversum, as the son of comedian, writer, and journalist Simon Hammelburg.
 When he was young, his parents divorced, and he moved with his mother and sister from the Amsterdam neighborhood of Buitenveldert to Oosterbeek, located in the Arnhem area.
 Hammelburg grew up there, and he studied political science and Arab studies at the University of Amsterdam in the years 2002–12.
 He also spent a year at Tel Aviv University and started teaching political science at the university in 2008.
 He left the university in April 2015 to work as an international policy officer for LGBT rights organization COC Nederland, a position he held until his election to the House of Representatives.